-At Kingsmead, we recognise that English skills are essential to accessing all areas of the curriculum in school and opportunities in wider life.
-We teach English skills through a carefully selected range of high-quality children’s literature including books from the Power of Reading (See PDF of Power of Reading books overview at bottom of this page).
+English skills are essential to accessing all areas of the curriculum in school and opportunities in wider life.
+We teach English skills build around a carefully selected range of high-quality children’s literature including books from the Power of Reading (See PDF of Power of Reading books overview at bottom of this page).
 We aim to enhance our children’s access to and pleasure in reading and raise achievement through the creative use of literature in the classroom.
 By the end of Year 6, the children will have experienced a full range of texts during lessons which develop their listening, speaking, reading and writing.

 Speaking and Listening